gaehlerm/SoftwareEngineering/README.md

 I, Marco Gähler, 35 years old at the time of writing, studied physics at ETH Zurich, Switzerland.
 I worked as a teacher for a few years before deciding to switch to software engineering.
 I worked for a few years as a software engineer at Zurich Instruments, a company that develops electronic devices used in quantum computing.
 There, I was mostly busy developing software for the Quantum Controller Software.

 At the beginning of my time there, I was still a novice in software engineering, but I quickly picked up a lot of new skills.
 At the same time, I was in touch with many PhD students and realized how poorly written their code was.
 This is when I came up with the idea to write a book about software engineering.
-I wanted to write a book that explains everything I learned about good programming practices during the few years I spent in the industry.
-Such that every person with a little bit of knowledge of a programming language can boost their programming skills.
-That being said, reading this book will, of course, not be enough.
-It also takes quite a lot of practice.
+I wanted to write a book that explains everything I learned about good programming practices and everything else during the few years I spent in industry.
+Such that every person with a little bit of knowledge of a programming language can boost their programming skills reading this book.
+That being said, reading this book will, of course, not be enough to become a proficient software engineer.
+It also takes a lot of practice.

 I wasn't really sure where this book would take me.
+In the beginning, I didn't even think this would become a real book.
 I mean, my English is fairly poor, and I was never really good at writing essays in school.
+And I only decided what chapters to write as I was reading other books.
 But the feedback I received was very good.
 People praised this book for being well-structured, well-written, and easy to understand.
-Even Pearson Germany was interested in printing it.
+I hope you will agree with this assesment.
+Even Pearson Germany was interested in publishing it.
 This motivated me to keep writing and getting it published.

 I hope you'll enjoy reading this book,
 Marco Gähler